Title: On the Verge (Prelude to an Admission of Love)

 “Obviously.
 Then what?
 How did you know where to find me?
 Did Kurtzweil tell you where I was?”

-“No. Kurtzweil’s dead, by the way.
+“No. Kurtzweil’s dead.
 I got your location from his killer.
 Along with the vaccine to save you.
-I don’t know the man’s name but you and I have met him before.”
+I don’t know the man’s name but you and I had met him before.”

 “Three years ago.
 At Victor Klemper’s orchid house.”